LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 It’s based on the most common queries that are similar to the ones you’ve already typed into Google.

-You will then see a list of related keywords that you can use in your content.
+You will then see a list of related terms that you can use in your content.

-Another great place to find related keywords is in the “related searches” section at the bottom of Google’s search results page.
+Another great place to find LSI keywords is in the “related searches” section at the bottom of Google’s search results page.

 It shows you a list of related terms that people have searched for.

-You can use these keywords to help you come up with ideas for your content.
+Then, you can use them to help you come up with ideas for your content.

 Google Adwords Keyword Planner